syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 * **Tab** — Interactions can be performed in this type and can have selection.
 This type supports multi-level population having an expand and collapse icon.
 * **Button** — This type is similar to a button control behavior.Interactions can be performed and does not have selection.
 This type supports multi-level population having an expand and collapse icon.
 * **Header** — This item type does not have any interaction or selection and acts like a header label.
 This item will gets visible only in drawer menu expanded state.
-This item can be added as a subitem also but cannot have a subitem.
+This item can be added as a sub item also but cannot have a sub item.
 * **Separator** — This item type does not have any interaction or selection and acts a separator line.
-This item can be added as a subitem also but cannot have a subitem.
+This item can be added as a sub item also but cannot have a sub item.

 See also [Populating with items](https://help.syncfusion.com/wpf/navigation-drawer/populating-data#populating-with-items) section.